vigmond/xmgrace-patch/README.md

 15. Autoticking is no longer error so the console window need not popup when you change scale.

+16. The x-axis or y-axis of the current graph can be copied to all other graphs with one button click

 ## Developers

 A shell script is provided to create the patch file.
 It is called `make_iu_patch`.
 Instructions are commented inside the script.